Uninett/nav/NOTES.rst

 page.
 Any "add graph to dashboard"-type button in NAV will add widgets to your default dashboard, and widgets can easily be moved between dashboards.

-A new "Compact dashboard" mode maximizes space by scaling down the content and removing the spacing between widgets, while a new fullscreen mode takes your dashboard and browser into full screen mode using the browser fullscreen API.
+A new "Compact dashboard" mode maximizes your screen real estate, by scaling down the content and removing the spacing between widgets, while a new fullscreen mode takes your dashboard and browser into full screen mode, using the browser fullscreen API.

 Each dashboard is individually configured using the dashboard menu to the right.
-This enables you for instance to have different number of columns for each dashboard.
+This enables you, for instance, to have a different number of columns for each dashboard.

 New dashboard widgets